-The pandemic has thrown the world into a state of flux and some tech entrepreneurs have found opportunities in the funk.
+The pandemic has thrown us into a state of flux and some tech entrepreneurs have found opportunities in the funk.
 One major trend involves playing with blockchain technology.

 Even though most people you come across pretend to understand blockchain, many don’t actually understand its full capabilities.
 Some clever Trevors, however, are making it work for them.

 DeFi (Decentralised Finance)

 For centuries, our money has been controlled by central banks.
 But this has given too much power to certain authorities.
 Now cryptocurrencies are set to help us shake the game up.

 Enter DeFi or Decentralised Finance – an umbrella term that refers to a variety of financial applications in cryptocurrency.
 These DApps are geared toward changing the roles of financial intermediaries or removing them altogether.

 Essentially, DeFi, is a financial system built on public blockchains such as Binance Chain, PolkaDot, and Ethereum.

 It is a relatively new project which started later than Bitcoin in 2014.
 It was brought into the limelight in 2020 by a little-known South African called Andre Cronje.
 Cronje created the now almost billion-dollar DeFi-protocol called Yearn Finance (YFI).

 DeFi is an alternative to what people feel is an outdated, clunky financial system that is inefficient and prone to abuse.
 The idea is that DeFi will be a new digital-only and fully automated financial system which exists separately from our enormous, interlinked financial system.